reidab/citizenry/INSTALL.md

   1. [Install git](http://git-scm.com/), a distributed version control system.
 Read the [Github Git Guides](http://github.com/guides/home) to learn how to use *git*.
   2. [Install Ruby](http://www.ruby-lang.org/), a programming language.
 You can use MRI Ruby 1.8.7, or [Phusion REE (Ruby Enterprise Edition)](http://rubyenterpriseedition.com/).
 Your operating system may already have it installed or offer it as a pre-built package.
   3. [Install RubyGems](http://rubyforge.org/projects/rubygems/) 1.3.x or newer, a tool for managing software packages for Ruby.
+  4. [Install ImageMagick](http://www.imagemagick.org/) a tool for manipulating images
-  4. Checkout the source code.
+  5. Checkout the source code.
 Run `git clone git://github.com/reidab/citizenry.git`, which will create a `citizenry` directory with the source code.
 Go into this directory and run the remaining commands from there.

 Development
 -----------